 Top 11 Causes of Employee Turnover in the Hospitality Industry

-Last year’s American Hotel and Lodging Association report revealed that hotel occupancy levels have gone from a historically low 44% in 2020 to nearly 64% in 2022.
-That number covers all aspects of the industry, from travel to lodging.
+Last year’s American Hotel and Lodging Association report revealed hotel occupancy levels rose from a historically low 44% in 2020 to nearly 64% in 2022.
+While guests are returning, hotels are struggling to retain staff.

 High Employee Turnover Rates in the Hospitality Industry